hunain6/hunain6/README.md

 - 👋 Hi, I’m @hunain6
 - 👀 I’m interested in web
 - 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate with different countries
+- 💞️ I’m looking to collaborate with different organizations
-- 📫 How to reach me ...
+- 📫 you can reach me by gmail: hunainfarhat@gmail.com

 <!---
 hunain6/hunain6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.